Sum index, difference index and exclusive sum number of graphs: Introduction

-We also consider the exclusive sum number of a graph, which closely related to the well-studied sum number, introduced by Harary \cite{Har90}.
+We also consider the exclusive sum number of a graph, which is closely related to the well-studied sum number, introduced by Harary \cite{Har90}.
 Harary defined a graph $G$ to be a \textit{sum graph} if there is an injective function $f:V(G)\to\zp$ such that for any distinct vertices $u,v\in V(G)$ we have $uv\in E(G)$ if and only if $f(u)+f(v)\in f(V(G))$; this $f$ is a \textit{sum labelling} of $G$.
 Necessarily any sum graph has at least one isolated vertex, since the vertex $v$ maximising $f(v)$ cannot have any neighbours; the \textit{sum number}, $\sigma(G)$, of a graph $G$ is the smallest number of isolated vertices which can be added to create a sum graph.
 Harary asked for bounds on $\sigma(G)$, and conjectured that $\sigma(T)=1$ for every tree $T$ on more than one vertex.
 Bounds on $\sigma(G)$ in terms of an optimal clique cover for $G$ were given by Gould and R\"{o}dl \cite{GR91}, and Harary's conjecture for trees was proved by Ellingham \cite{Ell93}.
-There has since been a great deal of work on the sum number and variations; see \cite[Section 7.1]{Survey} for (much) more detail, including on the exclusive sum number defined below.
+There has since been a great deal of work on the sum number and variations thereof; see \cite[Section 7.1]{Survey} for (much) more detail, including on the exclusive sum number defined below.

-The exclusive sum number was introduced by Miller, Patel, Ryan, Sugeng, Slamin and Tuga \cite{MPRSST} (although the definition appears in earlier work of Nagamochi, Miller and Slamin \cite{NMS01}).
+The exclusive sum number was introduced by Nagamochi, Miller and Slamin \cite{NMS01}, and further developed by Miller, Patel, Ryan, Sugeng, Slamin and Tuga \cite{MPRSST}.
 Given a sum labelling $f$ of a graph, a vertex $w$ is a \textit{working vertex} if $f(w)=f(u)+f(v)$ for some edge $uv$.
 If $G$ is a graph with sum number $r$ and $f$ is a sum labelling of $G\cup\overline{K}_r$, then necessarily all vertices not in $G$ are working vertices, since otherwise one of them could be omitted to obtain a sum labelling of $G\cup\overline{K}_{r-1}$.
 A sum labelling $f$ is an \textit{exclusive sum labelling} if these are the only working vertices, and the \textit{exclusive sum number}, $\epsilon(G)$, of $G$ to be the minimum $r$ for which $G\cup\overline{K}_r$ has an exclusive sum labelling.
 (We will generally assume $G$ to be a connected graph on more than one vertex, so that it will be clear which vertices may be working.)
-We give an equivalent, but perhaps more natural, definition of the exclusive sum number in Section \ref{sec:exclusive}.
 For further results on this parameter, see \cite{Ryan,MRR17}.